dmsl/airplace/Readme.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Œ•ou should have received a copy of the GNU General Public License along with this program.
+Υou should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Authors: